Whole foods are chewy and so are shunned by society.

-Google the “Bristol stool chart”, it grades your poop from type 1 which is like nuts, to the ideal 4, which is snake-like, smooth and soft, to diarrhoea, level 7.
+Check out the “Bristol stool chart”; it grades your poop from type 1 which is like nuts, to the ideal 4, that is snake-like, smooth and soft.
+Diarrhoea is level 7.
 It’s all about fibre, bowel disease, and probiotic foods like kefir.

 There is a tide in the affairs of men.
 Taken at the flood it leads on to fortune, and greater well-being.
-Take a tip from the bard and seize the day when it arrives.
+Take a tip from the bard and seize the day.

-Whole foods are chewy but we pay a terrible price if we avoid them; they are at the heart of the happy bowel feeding the microbiota and preventing constipation.
+Whole foods are chewy but we pay a terrible price if we avoid them; they are at the heart of the happy tum feeding the microbiota and preventing constipation.